- is the European Petrochemical Association, the quality network for the global chemical business community in Europe.

-Working for the chemicals industry offers young people rewarding job prospects, interesting career opportunities and the possibility to contribute to a more sustainable world.
+Working for the chemical industry offers young people rewarding job prospects, interesting career opportunities and the possibility to contribute to a more sustainable world.

-Watch EPCA’s ‘Science: Where Can it Take You?’ video to find out how studying science, technology, engineering or maths (STEM) can lead to a fascinating and fulfilling career in the chemical industry.
+Watch EPCA’s ‘Science: Where Can It Take You?’ video to find out how studying Science, Technology, Engineering or Mathematics (STEM) can lead to a fascinating and fulfilling career in the chemical industry.

 Read EPCA’s factsheet to learn more about the video and where a career in chemistry can take you.